BoomerTECH Adventures and YOU

 What can BoomerTECH Adventures do for you?

-• Answer questions that are driving you crazy about your smartphone, tablet, and computer.
+Answer questions that are driving you crazy about your iPhone, iPad, and computer.

-• Make you more creative and productive on your various devices.
+Make you more creative and productive on your devices.

 Help you learn how to use your devices so you control them and not the other way around.

 Give you skills to teach your grandchildren and “WOW” them at the next family gathering!

 What is BoomerTECH Adventures About?

 BoomerTECH Adventures helps Boomers and Seniors create, connect, and contribute using today’s technology.
 BoomerTECH Adventures offers face-to-face workshops, both face-to-face and online personal consulting for individuals and groups, online courses, and a variety of digital resources for Boomers.